-This deliciously moist Olive Oil Cake with Peaches is easy to prepare and is not only gluten-free but dairy-free and refined sugar-free!
-Made with a combination of almond and corn flour for a wholesome treat.
+This deliciously moist Gluten-Free Peach Cake is easy to prepare and is dairy-free and refined sugar-free!
+Made with a combination of almond flour and corn flour for a wholesome gluten-free cake.

 Peach season is brief, so take advantage while you can.